1marc1/gthumb2tv/README.md

 People are making more and more photos thanks to modern technology. gThumb provides an excellent way to organise your photos in albums.
 Now that you have come this far, wouldn't it be great to also show off your photo albums to your friends and relatives from the comfort of your sofa without having to pass the laptop around?
 Or: have a slideshow of your photographic artwork playing on your TV while you are having a party.

 ## The latest version
-The latest version, including documentation can be downloaded from https://github.com/1marc1/gthumb2tv.
+The latest version can be downloaded from https://github.com/1marc1/gthumb2tv.

+## Documentation
+All documentation, including the user manual is available via the wiki: https://github.com/1marc1/gthumb2tv/wiki

 ## Installation and usage
 Please see the INSTALL file bundled with this package for details on installing this software.